gordey777/wp-transport/wordpress/wp-content/plugins/query-monitor/readme.txt

 Short answer: Yes, but only a little.

-Long answer: Query Monitor has a small impact on page generation time because it hooks into a few places in WordPress in the same way that other plugins do.
-The impact is negligible.
+Long answer: Query Monitor has a small impact on page generation time because it hooks into WordPress in the same way that other plugins do.
+The impact is low; typically between 10ms and 100ms depending on the complexity of your site.

-On pages that have an especially high number of database queries (in the hundreds), Query Monitor currently uses more memory than I would like it to.
-This is due to the amount of data that is captured in the stack trace for each query.
-I have been and will be working to continually reduce this.
+Query Monitor's memory usage typically accounts for around 10% of the total memory used to generate the page.

 = Are there any add-on plugins for Query Monitor? =